dbacinski/Android-Testing-With-Kotlin/UnitTesting.md

 ## My first test

 To create our first test we have to create class with public method annotated with `@org.junit.Test` and in folder `/src/test/kotlin`.
 This way we tell JUnit4 where is test code located.
 We can start with checking if our app allows to login with correct data.
-We will instrument LoginPresenter, to do that I have created LoginPresenterTest class with test method.
-At the beggining we want to test if it is possible to sign in with correct credentials, so I have created test method with name `login with correct data`.
+We will instrument LoginRepository, to do that I have created LoginRepositoryTest class with test method.
+At the beggining we want to test if it is possible to sign in with correct credentials, so I have created test method with name `login with correct login and password`.

 ```
-class LoginPresenterTest {
+class LoginRepositoryTest {

     @Test
-    fun `login with correct data`() {
+    fun `login with correct login and password`() {

     }
 }
 ```

-In Kotlin we can name test with natural names like `login with correct data` but it only applies to code which is run on JVM.
+In Kotlin we can name test with natural names like `login with correct login and password` but it only applies to code which is run on JVM.
 Thankfully unit tests are run on JVM and we can use such a descriptive names.

 ## Test structure